 Once you’ve agreed your contract, we’ll deliver your car to your front door, for free (exclusions apply).
 Your monthly payments will then start, allowing you to drive and enjoy a brand new car for the length of your agreement.

-Just like when you buy a car, you’ll need to arrange your own insurance for a car lease – unless you take advantage of our Complete Care package, which allows you to lease a car with insurance.
+Just like when you buy a car, you’ll need to arrange your own insurance when leasing a vehicle – unless you take advantage of our Complete Care package, which allows you to lease a car with insurance.
 You should also think about taking out GAP insurance to make sure you’re fully covered.

-Once your lease contract is up, you return the car.
-It's just like giving the keys back to your landlord when you move.
+Once your lease contract is up, you return the car – that’s how car leasing works!
+It's just like giving the keys back to your landlord when you move out.

-So long as the car’s in good condition and you’ve stuck to the mileage you agreed at the start of the contract, you won’t have anything more to pay.
+As long as the car is in good condition and you’ve stuck to the mileage you agreed at the start of the contract, you won’t have anything more to pay.
 Not owning the car means you don’t have to worry about selling it on.
 You can simply return it and get on with picking your new car – no hassle!

 There are three types of leasing - finance leasing, operating leasing and contract hire.

-According to the Finance and Leasing Association, four out of five people who lease with PCP don’t buy the car at the end of their contract.
+According to the Finance and Leasing Association, four out of five people leasing a vehicle with PCP don’t buy the car at the end of their contract.
 If you don’t want to buy the car at the end of your contract, it’s likely that PCH will work out cheaper.

 Read this guide about buying vs leasing a car to find out more about the pros and cons of each approach.